Shruti-Nagawekar/BlinkTalkCapstone/5_WEEK_WORK_PLAN.md

 Based on the current project status, here's what needs to be done **right now**:

 ### **Critical Missing Components:**
-1. **Networking Layer** - Create `sw/Services/APIClient.swift` and related files
+1. **CalibrationView** - Create view for profile selection (slow/medium)
-2. **API Models** - Create Swift structs matching Python API endpoints
-3. **Calibration Integration** - Connect Swift app to Python calibration API
+2. **Profile-Calibration Integration** - Connect user profiles with calibration settings
-4. **Frame Streaming** - Send camera frames to Python backend
-5. **Translation Polling** - Implement translation result polling
-6. **Result Display** - Create view to show translation results

 ### **Recommended Starting Point:**
-Start with **Week 1 tasks** - focus on creating the networking layer and API integration, as this is the foundation for everything else.
+Complete the **CalibrationView** implementation to allow users to select calibration profiles (slow/medium), then integrate this with the existing profile management system.

 ---